What to Do After CA: 10 Best Career Paths, Courses & Tips

 1. Checking the financial statements and rules and regulations of the organization.

-2. Auditor also looks at administrative, legal, and executive functions as well.
+2. The auditor also looks at administrative, legal, and executive functions.

 3. Developing and implementing audit plans and programs based on the organization’s objectives and priorities

-4. As auditor, you will evaluate the reliability and integrity of financial and operational information
+4. As an auditor, you will evaluate the reliability and integrity of financial and operational information.

 2. Tax Auditing